joshgoebel/input_calendar/README.md

 # input_calendar

-At the current time __input_calendar__ is optimized for static calendars that stay in place and are used in place (how I usually prefer a calendar in apps).
+At the current time input_calendar is optimized for calendars that stay in place and are used in place (how I usually prefer a calendar in apps).
 No reason it couldn't be enhanced to hide/show dynamically and support visible date fields.

 Interesting in patches to make it more configurable as long as it stays simple and elegant.